Find food that fits your pet’s needs

 - Signs and symptoms: Watch for signs of discomfort such as squinting or rubbing, as well as redness and discharge.

-- Treatment: If it's clear that irritation is causing your cat's symptoms and she's willing to allow it, try rinsing out her eyes with an eye-wash solution.
+- Treatment: If it's clear that irritation is causing your cat's symptoms and they're willing to allow it, try rinsing out their eyes with an eye-wash solution.
 However, because symptoms of irritation are nearly identical to those of more serious conditions, it's best to consult your vet if you notice any signs of eye discomfort.
-It's also a good idea to remove the irritant from the home if you are aware of what is causing her discomfort.
+It's also a good idea to remove the irritant from the home if you are aware of what is causing their discomfort.

 4. Corneal Ulcers